mebjas/mebjas.github.io/_google_work/2025-08-08-todays-tech-updates-august-8-roundup.md

 ### Announcing GenAI Processors: Build powerful and flexible Gemini applications

-Google's just dropped GenAI processors, promising developers the power to build super-flexible Gemini applications – think building AI that juggles images, text, and audio in real-time, without turning into a coding-induced caffeine coma.
-This translates to faster, more powerful AI tools for businesses, potentially disrupting numerous industries and making previously impossible applications a reality.
+Google announced GenAI Processors, promising to make building powerful Gemini applications less of a "complex puzzle" –  translation: fewer late nights wrestling with LLMs.
+This new hardware aims to streamline the development of  multimodal, real-time AI apps, so developers can finally focus on cool features instead of infrastructure headaches.
 [Read more →](https://developers.googleblog.com/en/genai-processors/)

 ### Gemini Embedding now generally available in the Gemini API